 Options like the Mediterranean diet lead well to sexual health.
 Supplements such as Viasil, which is all-natural and full of ingredients like Gingko Biloba, ginseng, and pomegranate, also help to improve men’s sexual performance.

 Stress is an inevitable part of the human condition.
 Men can prevent stress by engaging in healthy lifestyles, eating well, managing finances, exercising, and avoiding toxic relationships.
 Meditation and proper self-care can also help.
-When a person avoids distractions, their mental and physical health remains stable and results in a healthier sex life.
+When a person avoids distractions, their mental and physical health remains stable and results in healthier sex life.

 So, just how common is erectile dysfunction?
 Given the stressful lives we lead today, the rise in alcohol and substance abuse, and the depletion of nutrients in our food, it seems it is, unfortunately, a prevalent condition.